RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Introduction

-Furthermore, RAPID allows the seamless integration of multiple \acp{ap} to boost detection and tracking performance, as well as increase activity recognition and person identification accuracy by combining the information from different viewpoints.
-We implement $2$ RAPID-\acp{ap} using an FPGA-based \ac{sdr} platform equipped with phased antenna arrays, which transmits IEEE~802.11ay-compliant packets and operates in a full-duplex fashion.
-The main contributions of our work are: \begin{enumerate} \item We design and implement RAPID, a fully standard compliant multi-\ac{ap} \ac{jcr} system that exploits IEEE~802.11ay TRN fields to achieve radar-like human sensing, including simultaneous multi-person tracking, activity recognition and person identification.
+\setlist[enumerate,1]{leftmargin=0.4cm} To summarize, the main contributions of our work are: \begin{enumerate} \item We design and implement RAPID, a fully standard compliant \ac{jcr} system that exploits IEEE~802.11ay TRN fields to achieve radar-like human sensing, including simultaneous multi-person tracking, \ac{har} and person identification.
 RAPID reuses existing fields in the communication packets and avoids the need for a dedicated sensing infrastructure.
-It can combine information from multiple \acp{ap} for improved performance. \item We propose a novel method to extract \ac{md} signatures of human movement from IEEE~802.11ay \ac{cir} estimates obtained from a sequence of packets.
-To the best of our knowledge, this is the first work to do so from $60$~GHz communication waveforms. \item We implement RAPID on an FPGA-based testbed including multiple IEEE~802.11ay-compliant \ac{ap}s which support full-duplex operation, so that each \ac{ap} can listen to its own transmitted signal and act as a monostatic \ac{jcr} device. \item We conduct an extensive measurement campaign in an indoor space to evaluate the proposed system.
-RAPID achieves continuous tracking of up to $5$ subjects concurrently moving in the environment, with an activity recognition accuracy of almost $93\%$ and person identification accuracy of $90\%$. \end{enumerate}
+RAPID can leverage data from a single \ac{ap} or combine information from multiple \acp{ap} for improved performance. \item We propose a novel method to extract \ac{md} signatures of human movement from IEEE~802.11ay \ac{cir} estimates obtained from a sequence of IEEE~802.11ay data packets with added beam tracking fields, exploiting the Golay sequences specified in the standard.
+To the best of our knowledge, this is the first work to do so. \item We implement RAPID on a novel FPGA-based testbed including multiple IEEE~802.11ay-compliant \acp{ap} which support full-duplex operation, so that each \ac{ap} can listen to its own transmitted signal and act as a monostatic \ac{jcr} device. \item We conduct an extensive indoor measurement campaign to evaluate the proposed system and compare it to sub-$6$~GHz WiFi systems.
+To this end, we build a unique dataset including simultaneous IEEE~802.11ay and IEEE~802.11ac \ac{cir} estimates.
+RAPID achieves continuous tracking of up to $5$ concurrently moving subjects, with \ac{har} accuracy of $94\%$ and person identification accuracy of $90\%$.
+Moreover, it outperforms state of the art sub-$6$~GHz WiFi sensing, showing superior accuracy and robustness to different environments and subjects. \end{enumerate}

 The paper is organized as follows.
-In \secref{sec:rapid} we introduce RAPID and present the constituent processing blocks.
-A brief summary how IEEE~802.11ay can be used for environment sensing is given in \secref{sec:11ay}, while in \secref{sec:imp} we discuss the implementation of RAPID on FPGA hardware. \secref{sec:ex-res} contains an in depth evaluation of RAPID on real measurements.
-We present a summary of the related work in \secref{sec:rel} and finally provide concluding remarks in \secref{sec:conclusion}.
+The related work is summarized in \secref{sec:rel}.
+RAPID is introduced in \secref{sec:rapid}, presenting its constituent processing blocks.
+A summary of how IEEE~802.11ay can be used for environment sensing is given in \secref{sec:11ay}, while in \secref{sec:imp} the implementation of RAPID on FPGA hardware is discussed.
+A thorough performance analysis of RAPID on real measurements is presented in \secref{sec:ex-res}. \secref{sec:conclusion} concludes the discussion.